-Assessment Any relationship starts with pre-assessing what one would like, why, when and with whom (for instance one or more CSPs), so does the first Cloud SLA lifecycle phase, Assessment.
-This includes for instance doing market intelligence, checking specific needs, offerings, CSPs, performance of CSPs and setting up a business case Preparation This second Cloud SLA lifecycle phase, includes for instance, the first contact and conversation with possible CSPs, further assessment, pre-evaluation and fine-tuning goals and assumptions Negotiation &amp; Contracting This phase can include preparing for negotiation and the actual negotiation and deal making with one or more CSPs, including sharing concerns, discuss in-scope and out-of-scope (cloud) services, debating about trade-offs and finding common grounds, reaching agreement, double-checking needs, goals and assumptions, and of course documenting the contractual arrangements, and signing thereof
+This second Cloud SLA lifecycle phase, includes for instance, the first contact and conversation with possible CSPs, further assessment, pre-Preparation evaluation and fine-tuning goals and assumptions...

+Negotiation & Contracting This phase can include preparing for negotiation and the actual negotiation and deal making with one or more CSPs, including sharing concerns, discuss in-scope and out-of-scope (cloud) services, debating about trade-offs and finding common grounds, reaching agreement, double-checking needs, goals and assumptions, and of course documenting the contractual arrangements, and signing thereof...

-• Cloud service lifecycle: Operation
+Cloud service lifecycle: Operation